-Broaden your portfolio of services with training management via your members’ CMS portal
+Broaden your portfolio of services with training management via your members’ CMS portal or extranet.

-Content management systems (CMS) are typically used for publishing content but can also offer a training management capability which supports your need to offer training and education to your members, customers or workforce, online via CMS portals.
+Content management systems (CMS) are typically used for publishing content but can also offer a training management capability which supports your need to offer training and education to your members, customers or workforce, online via CMS enterprise portals.

 The right training management tool will track the training progress and history of users.
 It will enable sophisticated management of training programs with visual training pathway designers, simple tools, online payments for units on registration and powerful reporting.